 In the garden, tulips make the most impact when planted en masse.
 For a real show, I recommend ditching the bulb planter, instead planting clumps of at least 10 bulbs.
 Simply dig out a generous circle of soil, about 6 in (15 cm) deep, mix in a little organic bulb fertilizer and compost, and then plant your bulbs roughly three times as deep as they are tall.

-Tulips can be planted quite close, less than an inch (2.5 cm) from each other, similar to eggs in a carton.
+Tulips can be planted quite close, less than 1 in (2.5 cm) from each other, similar to eggs in a carton.
 Once your bulbs are securely in place, water deeply and refill the hole with the soil you removed earlier.
 Add 1 to 2 in (2.5 to 5 cm) of compost on top to act as a mulch.
 Be sure to insert some type of stake so you remember where you planted them.

 Bulbs can also be planted in pots.
 When choosing a container, remember that bigger is always better because larger pots don’t dry out as quickly and can hold more bulbs.
 Tulips can be planted quite densely in pots, similar to eggs in a carton.

 Tulips can also be grown in bulb crates and forced into flower during the winter months in a heated greenhouse.
 However, this technique requires prechilled bulbs and quite a bit of precision.
 To be honest, we’re still trying to master the art ourselves.
-Once I get it figured out, though, I’ll be sure to share our secrets.
+Once I get it figured out, I’ll be sure to share our secrets.

 For the longest vase life, harvest when the flowers are still in bud, with just a hint of color showing on the outer petals.

-If you want your tulips to return next spring, it’s important to leave at least two sets of leaves on the stem when harvesting to replenish the bulb and give it energy to bloom the following season.
+If you want your tulips to return next spring, it’s important to leave at least 2 sets of leaves on the stem when harvesting to replenish the bulb and give it energy to bloom the following season.
 Flowers are typically smaller and of lesser quality in subsequent years but still put on a pretty show.